 Inclusionary Housing

 Inclusionary housing (sometimes referred to as “Inclusionary zoning”) relies on private developers to create affordable housing.
 It requires a percent of units in new housing developments to be set aside for households who earn less than the area median income.

 As of December 21, 2023, the City of Salem adopted an inclusionary housing ordinance - see Recent Updates section below for more information.

-The City of Salem Planning Board adopted a policy that expects a minimum of 10% of residential units be affordable to households earning less than 60% of the Area Median Income.
+This ordinance supersedes the previous expectation held by the City of Salem Planning Board a minimum of 10% of residential units be affordable to households earning less than 60% of the Area Median Income.

 Recent Updates: